Why a goal tracking system raises your odds of finishing

 When does goal tracking hurt instead of help?

 Tracking is a tool, and like all tools it can cause damage when misapplied.
 When goal tracking hurts is not a fringe concern.
-It’s a predictable failure mode that affects specific personality types and goal categories.
+It is a predictable failure mode that affects specific personality types and goal categories.

 Perfectionists turn tracking into a judgment system.
 One missed day becomes evidence of personal failure rather than a data point about system design.
 The streak becomes the goal, and breaking it feels catastrophic rather than informational.
 If tracking triggers anxiety rather than clarity, the tracking cadence or method needs to change.

-Goodhart’s Law states that when a measure becomes a target, it ceases to be a good measure.
-In goal tracking, Goodhart’s Law describes the common failure where people chase the tracked metric rather than the actual outcome the metric was meant to represent.
+Goodhart’s Law, named for economist Charles Goodhart, states that when a measure becomes a target, it ceases to be a good measure.
+In goal tracking, it describes the common failure where people chase the tracked metric rather than the actual outcome the metric was meant to represent.

 The third failure mode is tracking overload.
-Attempting to monitor too many goals simultaneously fractures attention and turns the tracking system into a second job.
+Attempting to monitor too many goals at once fractures attention and turns the tracking system into a second job.
 Tracking goals effectively means choosing three to five active goals for intensive tracking and letting everything else run on autopilot or light maintenance.
-Prioritization methods help decide which goals deserve the tracking investment and which ones don’t.
+Prioritization methods help decide which goals deserve the tracking investment and which ones do not.

 The fix for all three problems is the same: periodic system audits.
 Every month, ask whether your tracking system is serving the goal or whether the goal is serving the tracking system.
 If the honest answer is the second one, simplify.